QCOP/it-info/README.md

 Open your repo Github page again.
 Under the green button, you'll see a URL.
 This should be `https`, if not click `Use HTTPS`.
 Copy it.
 It will be something like `https://github.com/qcop/qcop-20__.git`.

 Open a terminal (this is a program) on your computer.
+If you are on windows, use the program called GitBash and anytime I reference terminal, its Gitbash.
 Navigate to the desired folder using:
 ```
 # Lists the current folders and files in your current directory
 ls